coder/docs/getting-started.md

 ## Provision users

 With some base configuration done, you’ll want to allow your developers to begin using Coder.
-[Within our Admin Guides](./guides/admin/index.md), we have steps to set up OpenID Connect (OIDC) with [Azure AD](./guides/admin/oidc-azuread.md) or [Okta](./guides/admin/oidc-okta.md).
+You can manually create and invite users, or you can set up OpenID Connect (OIDC) with [Azure AD](./guides/admin/oidc-azuread.md) or [Okta](./guides/admin/oidc-okta.md).
 If you are using another Identity Provider (IdP), the process should be very similar.
 With OIDC configured, Coder will automatically create a user and add them to the [default organization](./admin/organizations.md) when a developer logs in for the first time.